Welcome to St Michael's Early Years Setting!

 Numeracy

 We have practised subitising to 3, exploring the sequence of numbers through songs.
+The children experineced handling different shapes, talking about the key features such as sides and corners, when making space rockets for fireworks celebrations.

 Understanding the World